 The index SDIi,k requires streamflow volume values (Qi,j) where i is the year; j is the month according to the hydrological year (j=1 for April and j=12 for March); and k is the study period.
 The Vi,k is cumulative streamflow volume for the i-th hydrological year and k-th reference period.

-The states of hydrological drought are classified into five states which are denoted by an integer number ranging from 0 (non-drought) to 4 (extreme drought) as shown in the following Table 2.
+The states of hydrological drought were classified into five states which are denoted by an integer number ranging from 0 (non-drought) to 4 (extreme drought) as shown in the following Table 2.